nanobox-io/nanobox-docs/source/cli/sim/stop.html.md

 title: sim stop
 ---

-The `sim stop` command stops the running sim platform associated with the current working directory.
-When stopped, the state of the platform is saved.
+The `sim stop` command stops the running sim environment associated with the current working directory.
+When stopped, the state of the environment is saved.

 ### Usage
 ```bash